Netjeraperef

 Netjeraperef is the name of an ancient Egyptian high official and prince.
 He lived and worked at the transition time between 3rd and 4th Dynasty during the Old Kingdom period.

 Identity

 Family

-Netjeraperef was most possibly a son of king (pharaoh) Snefru.
+Netjeraperef was most possibly a son of king (pharaoh) Sneferu.
 However, this suggestion is disputed, because the elite title "son of the king" was often merely an honorary title during the Old Kingdom, given to rightful officials of extraordinary ranks.
 "Real" princes bore the title "bodily son of the king".

 Titles

 As a high-ranking official and priest, Netjeraperef held many bureaucratic and priestly titles: